valentingarnier/valentingarnier.github.io/index.md

   <iframe style="margin:auto;display:block;" src="assets/number_trips_travelled.html" width="90%" height="600" frameborder="0" style="border:0" allowfullscreen></iframe>
 </p>

-As one coud expect, we see the same trend appearing for the number of travels.
+As one could expect, we see the same trend appearing for the number of travels.

 ### Analysis of the gloabal network of airports